September 28, 2022

 For an application developer, this now means that jailbreak detection is no longer a valid stopgap to mitigate the majority of repackaging efforts.
 What's worse, with TrollStore, most of the common repackaging detection solutions won't detect an issue either.
 This is due to the CVE-2021-30937 vulnerability which enables an attacker to sign the app with an arbitrary TeamID and BundleID.

-How can you mitigate the risk for your app?
+How can you mitigate the risk of TrollStore for your iOS app?

 TrollStore resigns the app with a completely new certificate and entitlements.
 Therefore, modern and robust repacking detection schemes now have to expand beyond some form of runtime TeamID and BundleID verification Tools like iXGuard achieve this goal by verifying additional indications of authorship in addition to detecting the actual modifications to application code and assets.